How Accurate Are Professor Jiang Xueqin's Predictions?

 Methodology

 Every prediction tracked on this site is extracted directly from Professor Jiang's YouTube lectures on the Predictive History channel.
-Our process is as follows:
+Our process:

-- Extraction: We transcribe each lecture and identify specific, falsifiable claims about future events.
+- Extraction: Transcripts are read by an LLM that identifies specific, falsifiable claims about future events.
 Vague statements or general analysis are excluded.
+Every extracted prediction is reviewed for source-quote integrity.

 - Timestamping: Each prediction is linked to the exact video and timestamp where it was made, so anyone can verify the source.